 Executive Budget-Related Initiatives

 Mental Health Workforce Investment: The historic under-funding of mental health workers employed by non-profit agencies has caused significant recruitment and retention challenges over the years.
-Last year’s Executive Budget provided a 2% across the board cost of living adjustment for direct care workers, which represents the only increase in wages for these workers in nearly 8 years.
-As a result, the wage disparity has continued to grow larger and larger over time between workers employed by the state and those employed by not-for-profit agencies in similar jobs.
+Wage disparity has continued to grow larger and larger over time between workers employed by the state and those employed by not-for-profit agencies in similar jobs.
 Minimum wage proposals for state workers and select sectors of the private labor market without commensurate wage increases for workers employed by non-profit agencies will further compound this disparity and jeopardize the viability of community-based mental health agencies.
-MHANYS, therefore, is proposing a two-tiered approach to addressing both the historic wage disparity and the compounding of this differential from minimum wage increases.
-This proposal will help to secure the health and viability of the non-profit mental health system of care.

-Specifically, MHANYS is urging the Governor and the Legislature to provide:
+This year MHANYS is urging the Governor and the Legislature to:

-Housing: Over the past several decades the funding for the various housing models in New York that are home to people with mental illness and those in recovery has not kept pace with inflation, rising administrative costs and the increasing demands of serving people with co-occurring conditions and the management of complicated medications regimens.
-This trend of under-funding has put our valuable housing assets in jeopardy.
-In response, MHANYS is advocating for targeted Executive Budget funding to sustain New York’s housing infrastructure including Community Residence-Single Room Occupancy (CR-SRO) housing, Supported Housing, Community Residences and SP-SROs (permanent housing with supports). ($92.9 million)
+Housing: Over the past several decades the funding for the various NYSOMH sponsored/licensed/funded mental health housing programs in New York that are home to people with mental illness and those in recovery has not kept pace with inflation, rising administrative costs and the increasing demands of serving people with co-occurring conditions and the management of complicated medications regimens.
+New York is a national leader in caring for those with major psychiatric disabilities.
+However, without increased resources, many housing providers will have to consider closing or reducing the number of units to meet financial challenges.

 Veterans and Military Families: Advocate for renewed funding to continue the Joseph Dwyer Peer to Peer Project and expand the program to include additional counties.
 We would also advocate for greater involvement of families within the funding model.